 One day he told me that if I walked out this time he wouldn’t come back for me.
 I knew that he wouldn’t come back, and I made peace with this thought and walked away.
 I knew that the only reason he was saying that was because he was over me, the flavour of the season was not his favourite anymore and he needed a new toy to hang on to his shoulder.

-I’m not denying that his sadness or unhappiness with me were genuine, I’m just doubtful of the authenticity of the love he felt for me.
+I’m not denying that his sadness or unhappiness with me was genuine, I’m just doubtful of the authenticity of the love he felt for me.
 I feel as though he convinced himself to love me.

 In any case, I had already seen too much, experienced too much, and had been emotionally toyed with to the point where I couldn’t date anyone for the 2 years following our breakup.
 I am still trying to heal my wounds.

 Related Reading: Is Silent Treatment In A Relationship Emotional & Mental Abuse?